AxisCommunications/acap-native-sdk-examples/remote-debug-example/README.md

 - **app/.devcontainer/armv7hf-container/devcontainer.json** - Configuration file for the armv7hf development container.
 - **app/.vscode/launch.json** - Configuration file for the Visual Studio Code debugger.
 - **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
-- **app/Makefile** - Makefile containing the build and link instructions for building the ACAP application with debug options added.
+- **app/Makefile** - Build and link instructions for the application.with debug options added.
 - **app/manifest.json** - Defines the application and its configuration.
 - **app/remote_debug.c** - Application demonstrating a simple debugging scenario.
-- **Dockerfile** - Docker file with the specified Axis toolchain, API container and the additional gdbserver to build the example specified.
+- **Dockerfile** - Assembles an image containing the ACAP Native SDK and builds the application using it.
 - **README.md** - Step by step instructions on how to run the example.

 <!-- omit from toc -->